woodjme/unifi-hotspot/README.md

 # unifi-hotspot

 This repository hosts a versatile external captive portal server designed for authorizing Wi-Fi guests on Unifi products.
-The application supports flexible user data storage solutions, including integration with Google Sheets and webhooks, making it ideal for various deployment scenarios.
+The application supports flexible user data storage solutions, including integration with Google Sheets and webhooks.

 > **Exciting News!**
 >